Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User exists and is part of a household.

 **Postconditions** :

 - The user is authenticated and logged in.

 **Collaborators** :

-## Join Household
+## Join Household {joinhousehold}

 **Description** : Allow a user to join a household.